 By definition, there are two ways of access via Web Co-Location and LAN Co-location, comprising two 1Gbps UTP cables for the Web Co-location environment and two pairs of 10Gbps multimode optical fiber cables for the LAN Co-location environment.
-Each cable is connected to a different device in BM&FBOVESPA's data center so as to assure high availability of physical resources and network equipment.
+Each cable is connected to a different device at B3's data center to assure high availability of physical resources and network equipment.

 From a logical standpoint, the two environments will have layer 2 connectivity to be monitored by firewall.
-In the LAN Co-location perimeter, the BGP protocol configuration is enabled for connecting the institution's environment to BM&FBOVESPA's trading network.
-This environment will have IP addressing parameters supplied by BM&FBOVESPA and /26 netmasks.
-The /26 address block should also be used in the Web Co-location environment, thus enabling connection between the LAN Co-location, Web Co-location environments and BM&FBOVESPA's trading environments.
+In the LAN Co-location perimeter, the BGP protocol configuration is enabled for connecting the institution's environment to B3's trading network.
+This environment will have IP addressing parameters supplied by B3 and /26 netmasks.
+The /26 address block should also be used in the Web Co-location environment, thus enabling connection between the LAN Co-location, Web Co-location environments and B3's trading environments.

-5.4.3 Internet Access via Co-location
+5.4.3 INTERNET ACCESS VIA CO-LOCATION